 Where LME Clear decides to facilitate partial porting in respect to OSAs, LME Clear will perform a batch process to ensure a fair process.
-The batch process will work as follows:
+The batch process will work as follows;

-- if it is possible to port all clients in a batch at the end of the Partial Transfer Window in compliance with criteria defined as in accordance with the LME Clear Rules, LME Clear will port all such clients (including those who have already submitted Porting Request Notices and have not already been transferred) - if it is not possible to port all clients in a batch in compliance with the general rule, LME Clear will pick the optimum porting combination amongst all such clients with the primary objective of effective risk management.
+- if it is possible to port all clients in a batch in compliance with criteria defined as in accordance with the LME Clear Rules, LME Clear will port all such clients - if it is not possible to port all clients in a batch in compliance with the general rule, LME Clear will pick the optimum porting combination amongst all such clients with the primary objective of effective risk management.
 Secondary objectives might also be considered here, for example porting the highest number of clients or the largest overall notional amount - LME Clear will port that optimum combination and, thereafter, may hedge the remaining positions to the extent it considers it necessary to do so, which itself may allow others to port (or LME Clear may change any existing hedge positions which may also allow others to port) - LME Clear will then consider the next batch which will comprise any clients who requested a port in a prior batch but which have not yet been ported and all other clients requesting partial porting within the timeframe applicable to the current batch - In certain pre-determined circumstances set out in Rule 10.7.6(f) (such as the need to manage risk optimally, a porting request from a client with a large book or a porting request from a client that might significantly reduce risk to LME Clear or permit a significant number of other clients to effect porting where they might not otherwise be able to), LME Clear would be permitted to process one or more client porting requests outside a predetermined batch